metagentools/MetaCoAG/README.md

 unzip [file_name].zip
 ```

-Now go in to the MetaCoAG folder using the command
+Now go into the MetaCoAG folder using the command

 ```
 cd MetaCoAG/